Oyinlola-Kayode/Oyinlola-Kayode/README.md

 - **Amazon Sales Report** [View Project](https://medium.com/@kayodeoyinloladeborah1540/report-on-amazon-sales-f9165c973e42)
 An analytical report examining **Amazon’s sales data** sourced from Kaggle, focusing on product categories, sales channels, and emerging sales trends.
 The project leverages **Power BI** for visualization to uncover insights that can improve sales strategies, streamline operations, and enhance customer satisfaction. 📦

+---
+### 🧩 Power BI + SQL

+- **Parch and Posey SQL + Power BI Analysis** [View Project](https://github.com/Oyinlola-Kayode/parch-and-posey-sql-powerbi-analysis)
+This project analyzes **sales and customer engagement data** from Parch and Posey using **PostgreSQL** for querying and **Power BI** for visualization.
+Insights derived from SQL queries were transformed into interactive dashboards that highlight sales performance, order trends, and customer activity across segments. 🧾

+---

+### 🧮 Excel + SQL

+- **Mental Health Survey Analysis** [View Project](https://github.com/Oyinlola-Kayode/Mental-Health-Survey-Analysis)
+This project presents a comprehensive analysis of **mental health survey data** sourced from Kaggle.
+It explores respondents’ experiences, workplace dynamics, diagnosis rates, and treatment status.
+Insights were communicated through an interactive **Excel dashboard** leveraging **Power Query, PivotTables, DAX, slicers, and VBA scripting**.
+The analysis spans **2016–2019**, revealing key mental health patterns across demographics. 🧠

+---

+### 📊 Excel

+- **AI Job Threat Index Analysis**
+The **AI Job Threat Index Analysis** examines how **artificial intelligence (AI)** impacts a wide array of job roles across different industries.
+It explores the extent to which AI automates tasks and how this automation varies by domain—helping organizations plan for workforce evolution in the age of AI. 🤖